CloudCraftProjects/CloudPlane/README.md

 ## Building

-_Building on Windows is untested and not recommended!_
+_Building on Windows is untested and not recommended!
+Please use WSL instead._

-Clone this repository, _don't_ download the ZIP.
+Clone this repository using git, _don't_ download the ZIP.
 After cloning, apply the patches using `./gradlew applyPatches`.
 This will take some time.

 The runnable paperclip jar can be compiled using `./gradlew createMojmapPaperclipJar`.